Copy-House/copy-house.github.io/landing/content-strategy-agency-lp.md

 our_values:
   - title: "Financial services"
-    description: "From fintech to insurance, we develop content strategies for starts ups, scale ups and established players in the sector."
+    description: "From fintech to insurance, we develop content strategies for start-ups, scale-ups and established players in the sector."
     image: "diagram-icon.svg"
     alt: "Custom alt text"
   - title: "Technology"